tugalsan/tugalsan/README.md

 - 👋 Hi, I’m @tugalsan
 - 👀 I’m interested in Java, webservices and robotics
 - 💞️ I’m looking to collaborate on Java
-- 📫 How to reach me tugalsan at gmail.com
+- 📫 How to reach me tugalsan at gmail.com (I am not even checking weekly, just keep emailing)
 - 👶 And...
 I have job and a baby.
 So dont expect too much from me :..(

 For all projects: